Version 4.0 | October 2020

-You also have the right to withdraw your consent for us to collect or process your personal information.
-We will endeavor to comply with the withdrawal and adjust our practices regarding your personal information within a reasonable time.
+You have the right to withdraw your consent for us to collect or process your personal information.
+We will endeavor to comply with the request and adjust our practices regarding your personal information within a reasonable time.
 Withdrawing consent does not affect the legality of our collection, use, disclosure, and retention of the information before withdrawal.

 If you do not want us to continue contacting you, we will add your contact information to a ‘do not send’ list to comply with your no-contact request.
 If you request to be placed on a ‘do not send’ list, your name and limited contact information will be kept on that list.

 In some jurisdictions, you may also have the right to:

 - Request that we correct any information you believe is inaccurate or incomplete

 - Request that we transfer the data we have collected to another organization, or directly to you, under certain conditions

 - Request that we erase your personal information, subject to retention required by law

 - Request that we restrict processing of your personal information, under certain conditions

 - Know when your personal information has been breached and there is a real risk of significant harm

 A good explanation of European data subject rights is available on the website of the United Kingdom’s Information Commissioner’s Office.